w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 The Accessibility Guidelines Working Group provides a projected [WCAG 3 schedule](https://github.com/w3c/wcag3/wiki/Schedule).

-When WCAG 3 is fairly stable, we will provide guidance on transitioning from WCAG 2 to WCAG 3.
+When WCAG 3 is more stable, we will provide guidance on transitioning from WCAG 2 to WCAG 3.

 ### Who develops WCAG 3